 By virtue of its legal structure as a reciprocal insurer, the Exchange does not have any employees or officers.
 Therefore, it enters into contractual relationships by and through an attorney-in-fact.
 Indemnity serves as the attorney-in-fact on behalf of the Exchange with respect to its administrative services in accordance with the subscriber's agreement.
 The Exchange's insurance subsidiaries also utilize Indemnity for these services in accordance with the service agreements between each of the subsidiaries and Indemnity.
 Claims handling services include costs incurred in the claims process, including the adjustment, investigation, defense, recording and payment functions.
 Life insurance management services include costs incurred in the management and processing of life insurance business.
-Investment management services are related to investment trading activity, accounting and all other functions.
+Investment management services are related to investment trading activity, accounting and all other functions attributable to the investment of funds.
+Included in these expenses are allocations of costs for departments that support these administrative functions.
 Common overhead expenses and certain service department costs incurred by us on behalf of the Exchange and its insurance subsidiaries are reimbursed by the proper entity based upon appropriate utilization statistics (employee count, square footage, vehicle count, project hours, etc.) specifically measured to accomplish proportional allocations, which we believe are reasonable.
-Prior to the adoption of ASC 606, we recorded the reimbursements we receive for the administrative services are preses as receivables from the Exchange and its subsidiaries with a corresponding reduction to our expenses.
-Upon adoption of ASC 606 on January 1, 2018, the expenses we incur and related reimbursements we receive for these services are presented gross in our Statement of Operations.
+Prior to the adoption of ASC 606, we recorded the reimbursements we receive for the administrative services expenses as receivables from the Exchange and its subsidiaries with a corresponding reduction to our expenses.
+Upon adoption of ASC 606 on January 1, 2018, the expenses we incur and related reimbursements we receive for administrative services are presented gross in our Statement of Operations.
 Reimbursements are settled on a monthly basis.
 The amounts incurred for these services are reimbursed to Indemnity at cost in accordance with the subscriber's agreement and the service agreements.
-State insurance regulations require that intercompany service agreements and any material amendments be approved in advance by the state insurance department.